Orlando Sanchez (politician): Political career

-Sanchez joined the Republican Party and first ran for office in 1992 as the Republican nominee for Texas House District 132.
-In 1993 he was a candidate for Houston City Council in District C.
+Sanchez joined the Republican Party and first ran for office in 1992 as the Republican nominee for district 132 of the Texas House.
+In 1993 he was a candidate for Houston City Council in district C.

 In 1995, Sanchez successfully ran citywide for at-large position on the Houston City Council, where he served three terms, January 1996 to January 2002, stepping down due to term limits.
 He was the first Latino immigrant to be elected citywide in Houston's history.
 The Harris County Republican Party awarded Sanchez the 'Political Courage Award' for his vote to cut property taxes in Houston for the first time in decades.

-In 2001, Sanchez ran for Mayor of the City of Houston against the two-time incumbent Lee P. Brown, the former police chief of the city, and a fellow city councilman, Chris Bell.
+In 2001, Sanchez ran for mayor of the City of Houston against the two-time incumbent Lee P. Brown, the former police chief of the city, and a fellow city councilmember, Chris Bell.
 Sanchez, who gained 40% of the vote, faced Brown, who had 43%, in a run-off; Chris Bell received 16% of the ballots cast.
 The centerpiece of Sanchez' campaign was public safety: he called for four fire fighters on each fire truck as the minimum needed to preserve lives and safety of the force, gaining the union's endorsement.
 On September 11, 2001, fire fighters helping victims in the World Trade Center attacks became national heroes; this helped to elevate the profile of Sanchez' cause.
 In October 2001, Houston Fire Captain Jay Janhke was killed while putting out a fire.
 Mayor Brown was strongly criticized and the Fire Department policy changed its policy, staffing four fighters per truck as the standard for each call.